City-of-Helsinki/helfi-test-automation-python/README.md

 **3)**  [Robot Framework](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#installation-instructions) Installed

-     After installing robot framework you can check the installed version with command(mac users):  pip3 show robotframework
+     After installing robot framework you can check the installed version with command(mac users):  pip3 show robotframework IMPORTANT!
+Make sure python and its site-packages are added into path.
+Otherwise robot- might not be found as command

 **4)**  [SeleniumLibrary](https://pypi.org/project/robotframework-seleniumlibrary/) Installed.